vogt4nick/recipes.vogt4nick.com/src/references/chefs.md

 Deb's recipes can be very involved, so plan ahead and give yourself time to spare.

+## John Mitzewich

+Chef John from [FoodWishes.com](foodwishes.blogspot.com) has a decent [YouTube channel](https://www.youtube.com/user/foodwishes) with a deep, deep catalog of recipes (he's been at it for at least 10 years).
+This means he's got a video for almost every popular dish.
+Maybe best of all: John is not a gratuitous video chef.
+Most videos are under 10 minutes.
+When a recipe calls some overly elaborate procedure that doesn't pay off, he simplifies it or cuts it out completely.
+His videos are great for learning a few recipes.

+In any case, it's tremendously helpful to watch someone cook a recipe when the directions are complex, wordy, or otherwise less accessible.

 ## Gordon Ramsay

 I'm basic, but I don't care.
 Gordon Ramsay's [Ultimate Cookery Course](https://www.youtube.com/playlist?list=PLTzMGnJjrsSyDJU9XClzZtuJ6GAIsvRk7) is a wonderful series that I keep coming back to for essential dishes.
 He does a wonderful job of stating the obvious, but in a good way.